 It is so important not only for dental professionals but also for consumers and patients to understand how the use of our product affects our oral health.

 Also, when purchasing toothpaste, the packaging should state the % of the active ingredient present in the formula.
+The package may say it contains a certain ingredient, but it may not be enough to have a therapeutic benefit.

-My favourite toothpaste for sensitivity is the X-PUR Remin toothpasteOpens in a new tab.
-(Amazon link).
-It has an RDA of 60, uses 10% nano-medical hydroxyapatite (the main structure of our teeth and the gold standard over fluoride in Japan), and has a neutral pH of 7.51.
+- uses 10% nano-medical hydroxyapatite (the main structure of our teeth and the gold standard over fluoride in Japan), and

 I understand that toothpaste is more expensive than the traditional big brand names.
 However, a little goes a long way.
 You only need a very small pea-sized amount, so the tube will last a while.
 And the effects from the toothpaste are priceless.